alextras/Cloud-computing/README.md

 `$ git clone https://github.com/deviantony/docker-elk `

-the name of the new directory is `docker-elk` and it contains all the docker images needed to setup elk contairs
+the name of the new directory is `docker-elk` and it contains all the docker images needed to setup elk containers

-Then we create and start the containers using docker compose
+Then we create and start the containers using docker compose `sudo docker compose ud -d`
-- `docker compose` command is responsible to `define and run multi-container applications with Docker`
+- `docker compose`: command is responsible to define and run multi-container applications with Docker
-- with `docker compose up` you can `create and start containers` ` $ sudo docker compose up -d`
+- `docker compose up`: creates and starts containers
+` $ sudo docker compose up -d`
-> use the flag `-d` so you enable `Detached mode: Run containers in the background`
+> Use the flag `-d` so you enable detached mode (runs containers in the background)

 > !
 If there is an ERROR message about .env files try this removing docker-credential-helpers with the following command:
 > `$ dpkg -r --force-depends golang-docker-credential-helpers `